seabeya/tech-stack/git/README.md

 - Configure the name and email that Git will associate with your work (required before start).
   - `git config --global user.name "<Name>"`
   - `git config --global user.email "<Email>"`
     > (Optional): If you want to keep your email private, you can use the email provided by GitHub.
 You can find it in your GitHub settings.
-For example, mine is 35802638+shaanaliyev@users.noreply.github.com.
+For example, mine is 35802638+seabeya@users.noreply.github.com.
-    > Without the '--global' option, the configuration will be applied locally to the current repository (you need an initialized repository to do this).
+    > Without the `--global` option, the configuration will be applied locally to the current repository (you need an initialized repository to do this).
 - `git init`: Initialize a new Git repository in a directory.
   > When you run this command in a folder, it sets up all the necessary files and directories that Git needs to start tracking changes in your project. _(You need this once per project.)_